flexi-docit/documentation/user-stories/moduleLead.stories.md

 ## Active Stories

 - As a module lead, I want to allow access to my module to employees.
-- As a module lead, I want to create, edit and delete project-related documentation modules.
+- As a module lead, I want to create, edit and delete module-related documentation modules.
 - As a module lead, I can view my team and their details.

 ## Blocked Stories